shams-nahid/My-Daily-AWS-Study/docs/Notes/security/05 KMS.md

 ## KMS

-- When key is managed by in house security team'
+- When key is managed by in house security team
   - For Encryption
     - Generate data key using Customer managed CMK
     - Encrypt data with data key